 Institute-wide Associations and Programs

-We are the independent, non-profit group dedicated to Promoting connections among alumnae and the Institute; hosting activities that facilitate these connections; Supporting women on campus and encouraging their high achievement; Maintaining relationships with the Institute that support MIT’s constructive role in society.
+An independent, non-profit group dedicated to promoting connections among alumnae and the Institute; hosting activities that facilitate these connections; supporting women on campus and encouraging their high achievement; and maintaining relationships with the Institute that support MIT’s constructive role in society.

 Its members are selected from various cohorts and from various areas of the Institute.
 Convened quarterly by the Ombuds Office, the committee advises on areas of concern to the constituent groups and serves as a communications link across campus.